GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 (It's actually a bit more complicated than that, as `` `sismonr` `` accounts for the ploidy of the system, i.e. how many copies of each gene are present, and tracks each copy separately.)

+*Add a link to the code that generates this small system and computes the reactions*

 One crucial thing to understand is that a reaction in a stochastic system is a simplified representation of a set of true biochemical reactions happening in the biological system.
 For example, in the example above, the reaction `R1 --> R1 + P1`, which represents the translation of gene 1, ignores the fact that the translation of a messenger RNA is a very complex process involving many steps and molecular actors.

 Decisions must also be made about the rate of the different reactions, as well as the initial abundance of the molecules when the simulation starts.
 This is again a very complex step in the creation of a model, as it is quite arduous to precisely estimate the rate of different biochemical reactions *in vivo*.